-Creating a healthy work environment where teams can come together, communicate, collaborate and discuss ideas is without a doubt a top priority for many businesses regardless of their size or industry.
-To put these broad concepts into practice, we have seen many organizations rely on a combination of strategies and tools to help streamline communication and foster collaboration.
+Creating a healthy work environment for team collaboration is a top priority for businesses.
+Many organizations rely on strategies and tools to streamline communication and foster collaboration.

 As you are reading this, chances are you are a Confluence user or at least heard about it somewhere.
 Confluence is a great first step towards creating communities (be it work or non-work related).
-Its content management background coupled with the flexibility it offers to users in terms of page customization, and of course, its marketplace, make it the ultimate tool when it comes to communication in the workplace.
+It’s content management, customization, and marketplace make it the ultimate workplace communication tool.

 In this blog post, we are going to shed light on one of Vectors leading communication apps: Discussion for Confluence.
 First we are going to discover the app along with its main use cases.
 Then, we will walkthrough its benefits.